Of all the recipes on our site, this recipe for Honey Lime Chicken Enchiladas is in our top 3. They are seriously that good!

 To bake, remove from freezer and remove plastic wrap.
 Cover and bake for 45-60 minutes from frozen at 350 degrees (or until enchiladas are fully cooked through).

-Related Article: Add this White Chicken Enchilada Casserole to your meal rotation!
+Related Article: Add our White Chicken Enchilada Casserole our White Chicken Enchiladas with Green Chilies and Sour Cream Sauce and our Slow Cooker Ranch Chicken Enchiladas to your meal rotation!

-Other ways our readers have made these enchiladas:
+Other ways our readers have made these Honey Lime Chicken enchiladas:

 - Add 1 teaspoon chipotle powder to the marinade to kick it up a notch!